JiMcNulty/FDC/README.md

 4. If you have any fans / nevermore, start them after the first mesh is done
    1. Simulate the same wind you going to have in the enclosure during a print
    2. But give it a chance to capture the initial bed mesh
+5. NOTE: your X bowing is directly affected by the temperature of your X gantry
+   1. So If you have a really long probe for example, the gantry will be higher from the bed then it would if it's printing the first layer, this 5mm-20mm will greatly affect the temperature of the gantry and the bowing.
+   2. Part cooling fan cool the X gantry a bit, which will also reduce the bowing, and for the first layer there is no fan so take that into account
+   3. Because it's hard and sometimes impossible to put the thermistor in the middle of the X gantry, we only have a guesstimation of it with the readings from the middle of the Y gantry, and that's why we want to reduce the things that create a large diff between the X and Y
-5. Run nohup python3 measure_thermal_behavior.py temperature_step> out.txt &
+6. Run nohup python3 measure_thermal_behavior.py temperature_step> out.txt &
    1. You can run tail -F out.txt to see the output prints in realtime
    2. temperature_step = the step accuracy in degree Celsius, default to 0.1
-6. restart without saving the config to remove all the bed meshes, they are there to save the progress as a recovery option, you don't need them if you got a full json file
+7. restart without saving the config to remove all the bed meshes, they are there to save the progress as a recovery option, you don't need them if you got a full json file
    1. If you saved the config that's alright, you can manually delete the meshes later
-7. Take the output json file and run generate_FDC_meshes_z_heights.py json_file temperature_step
+8. Take the output json file and run generate_FDC_meshes_z_heights.py json_file temperature_step
    1. Run it on your local PC
-8. Copy the generated mesh from the new cfg file and paste it at the bottom of your printer.cfg
+9. Copy the generated mesh from the new cfg file and paste it at the bottom of your printer.cfg
-9. Copy the macro FDC.cfg to the same folder as printer.cfg
+10. Copy the macro FDC.cfg to the same folder as printer.cfg
-10. Edit the macro with the min max temp, step and z_height_temps dictionary that was printed when you ran the script
+11. Edit the macro with the min max temp, step and z_height_temps dictionary that was printed when you ran the script
     1. variable_precision is the precision of step. ie - 0.1 step is 1, 0.05 is 2, 1 is 0
-11. Add [include FDC.cfg] to your printer.cfg
+12. Add [include FDC.cfg] to your printer.cfg
-12. Save + Restart
+13. Save + Restart

 ### Contact
-You can dm me on discord if you have any issues, i'm on the Voron and Ratrig servers I don't want to put the user name here to avoid bot spamming, but search for the github link and you'll find me
+You can dm me on discord if you have any issues, i'm on the Voron and Ratrig servers I don't want to put the user name here to avoid bot spamming, but search for the github link, and you'll find me (t.c)